notmyname/gisti.py/README.md

-# Quick and dirty script to a gist to github.
-Target can either be an existing file or we'll launch vim:
+## Quick and dirty script to post gist to github.
+Target can either be an existing file or we'll launch vim.

 If you don't want to be prompted for your username make sure you either set the environmental variable: